Interim Dean and Professor of Law

 Kentucky Bar Association Diversity in the Profession Committee, 2012-present

-Kentucky Bar Association Annual Convention Planning Committee, 2012
+Kentucky Bar Association Annual Convention Planning Committee, 2012-present

 Governor Scholars Program Council of Scholars, Inaugural Member, 2008-present